Challenges and Business Opportunities

 The human rights management approach is separated into five stages as follows

-• Determining a human rights policy
+• Establishing a human rights policy

 • Conducting human rights impact assessment, establishing preventive and corrective measures, and providing remedies for those who might be affected by immediate and long-term solutions